-He suffered his only bogey of the day on No. 4, failing to get up-and-down from 10 yards short and right of the green.
+He suffered his only bogey of the day on No.

 After a two-putt par on the par-3 fifth, Congdon pushed his drive on the par-4 sixth, leaving a difficult shot with trees blocking his path to the green.
 He finished 15 yards left of the putting surface and then left his chip about 12 feet short of the hole.
 But this was a day when the hole looked to be the size of a basketball hoop to Congdon, who calmly sank the putt.

 Still 1-under playing the long par-5 eighth, an off-target second shot finished behind a tree.
 He took the safe approach, pitching his ball back into the fairway.

 "It's not like me to punch out like that," Congdon said.
 "I was thinking about going through the trees, but then I thought that would be foolish with the way I was putting."

 Good decision.
 After a well-judged wedge shot, he slam-dunked another putt from about 10 feet to save par again.
 Not surprisingly, he made yet another putt on No. 9, this one from about 8 feet for a birdie, to complete his 34.

 "That was a great putting exhibition," said Stockbridge member White, who also birdied No. 9 to finish in a tie for fourth place at 3 over.
 "He just won the South Carolina Senior Amateur, so he must be doing everything right."

 "The greens were beautiful," Congdon said.
 "They were all the same speed and seemed to match up with my touch today."